ht-oliver/eds214-day1-prdata-exploration/README.md

 This repo contains scripts which house code that seeks to recreate the analysis performed to create the figure picture above.
 In addition to scripts, this repo contains all of the raw and cleaned data that was utilized in Schaefer et. al.'s research, and obtained from the Environmental Data Initiatives website at (<https://portal.edirepository.org/nis/mapbrowse?packageid=knb-lter-luq.20.4923064>).

 ##### **data**

 Contains the raw data from Schaeffer et. al. 2000 for ion (constituent) levels in four watersheds in Puerto Rico

+##### **R**

+Contains the script for defining the rolling average function that is used in analysis.

 ##### **1_environment_init**

-Contains all necessary packages and functions for analysis.
+Contains the script which installs all necessary packages for analysis.

 ##### **2_data_cleaning**

 Contains the scripts that import the necessary data, and the script that cleans the data before analysis.

 ##### **3_analysis**

 Contains the primary analysis of the cleaned data.
-The script in this folder applies the roll_mean function for each constituent value, and susequently cleans/transforms the data into a final data frame called data_comb_avgs.
+The script in this folder applies the roll_mean function for each constituent value, and subsequently cleans/transforms the data into a final data frame called data_comb_avgs.

 ##### **4_processed_data**

 Contains an export of the data frame used to plot Figure 3, saved as data_comb_avgs.csv

 ##### **5_plot**

 Contains the script that produces Figure 3

 ##### **docs**

-Contains the quarto document that can be rendered to view the steps taken to produce Figure 3
+Contains the quarto document that can be rendered to view the steps taken and the files referenced to produce Figure 3

-####
+#### **figs**

 ### **3) Flowchart**